 This is a reference material, not a book studied from front to back.
 Make each topic easily found by the table of content.
 Each issue brought up needs an example.
 If you define a rule, provide examples of correct and incorrect applications.

-Make changes to the new style guide as new grammar, spelling, punctuation, and other issues come up that need addressing or clarification.
-If no new issues come up, schedule a routine maintenance of the style guide every one to two years.
+Make changes to the new style guide as new issues come up that need addressing or clarification.
+If no new issues come up, schedule a routine maintenance of the style guide every 1-2 years.
 This ensures everyone stays on the same page and all areas still apply as written.

 Need a launching point to start?

 You can start your writing style guide based on an already established style guide.
-In fact, most companies start with a published writing style guide and make adjustments to create their own house style guide.
+In fact, most companies start with a published writing style guide to create a house style guide.
 I pulled together some of the most popular writing style guides in the United States.

-The Associated Press Stylebook is an industry standard among journalists, magazine publishers, and corporate communications.
-There isn’t much room for unclarity to the reader when the AP Style Book is used.
-This has transitioned well as the news media focused on publishing content online utilizing this same style guide.
+The Associated Press (AP) Stylebook is a standard for publishers and corporations.
+There isn’t much room for unclarity to the reader with the AP Stylebook.
+This transitioned well as the news media focused on publishing online using this same style guide.

 Chicago Manual of Style

-The Chicago Manual of Style is most commonly used for the general readership.
-Book publishers use the Chicago Manual of Style for its own style leading to the authors and editors working in that industry learning the rules set forth in the Chicago Manual of Style.
+The Chicago Manual of Style (CMoS) is most commonly used for general readership.
+Book publishers use the CMoS leading authors and editors to learn the rules.
 This is the most widely adopted writing style guide either straight from the book or as the basis for creating a new writing style guide.

 Yahoo!
 Style Guide

 Less popular but still very useful writing style guides include the Yahoo!
 Style Guide.
-This put together the company’s years of experience to compile their own online content style guide.
+This used the company’s years of experience to compile their own online content style guide.
 This guide is no longer available online, only in print.

 Elements of Style

 Another less popular option is William Strunk’s Elements of Style.
-Although Strunk wrote the guide in 1918, it is still relevant today.
+Although Strunk wrote the guide in 1918, it’s still relevant today.

-Get your own writing style guide started today
+Get your own blog writing style guide started today

-Whether you start from scratch or build off of an already established style guide, a defined writing style for your own blog will keep all team members and guest contributors on the same page.
-A little upfront work, open communication, and regular maintenance will save hours of work down the line in writing and editing new content and refreshing old content to keep relevant.
+You can start from scratch or build off of an already established writing style guide.
+A defined blog writing style will keep all contributors on the same page.
+You’ll save hours of time and money with upfront work, communication and regular maintenance.
 That is a return on investment worth investing in!